nick-The-One/python_course/06_data_types_pt4_lists.md

 ## List theory

-* Main differences between lsit and string are already described above, but let us still use this them both to see what lists are
+* Main differences between list and string are already described above, but let us still use this them both to see what lists are

   * Both string and list are collection of objects, that much is common